Windows Update Explained

 The most secure option is Automatic (recommended).
 When you choose this option, you don't have to worry that critical fixes for Windows might be missing from your computer.

+Updates in Windows XP High-priority updates offer significant benefits, such as improved security and reliability.
+Examples include security and critical reliability updates.
 Optional updates are not downloaded or installed automatically.
 You need to manually view and install these updates from within Windows Update.
-Examples include less important software updates, drivers, updates to Windows features, and new Windows or Microsoft software.
+Examples include less important software updates, drivers, updates to Windows features, and new Windows or Microsoft software. |

 You can choose to have updates downloaded automatically and then install them manually, or you can choose to both download and install updates manually.
 In either case, Windows Update still continuously checks for most updates automatically and notifies you when High-Priority updates are available.
 Still, the most convenient and secure option is to let Windows Update download and install updates automatically.